haberdashPI/vscode-master-key/notes.md

   - yes: I can use xvfb
     refer to https://github.com/webdriverio-community/wdio-vscode-service/blob/main/.github/workflows/ci.yml for instance

+NOTE: we may need to add multiple retries to tests, CI should pass every time if at all possible

+create release 0.1.0

 BUG: when there are no keys defined the visual keybinding output includes `undefined`

-NEW TEST: palette commands can no be readily tested, I believe...
+NEW TEST: palette commands can now be readily tested, I believe...
   - check that palette lists things germane to the current bindings
   - if the bindings change, check that this list changes
   - check that the palette shows up automaticlaly (or not) depending on config setting
   - check that change mode affects how palette responds to input

+create release 0.1.1

 SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔